Mach1Studios/m1-orientationmanager/README.md

 ### Setup
 - Build via CMake or JUCE to compile the contents of [osc_client](osc_client) via the same methods described above
+- Copy the [settings.json](Resources/settings.json) to either:
+	- MacOS `/Library/Application Support/Mach1/settings.json` or on windows `\Documents and Settings\All Users\Application Data\Mach1\settings.json` and ensure that `useStandalone = false`
+	- Set `useStandalone = true` and install the `settings.json` next to the executable
-- Copy the [settings.json](Resources/settings.json) and built m1-orientationmanager executable to be alongside (as siblings) the M1-OrientationOSC app/exe within the same directory
+- Run the built m1-orientationmanager executable via the instructions above, the client will look for the server locally via http

 ## TODO
 - Design modular install flow for `settings.json` and the service to be run by devs without installers